neoito-hub/HR-docs/src/Leave_policy.md

 - A maximum of 25 paid leaves can be accumulated in a calendar year.
 - A maximum of 12 leaves will be carried forward to next calendar year; remaining leaves will be encashed.
  ### Maternity Leave
- - All female employees shall be entitled for Maternity leave with full pay for a period of continuous 26 weeks for each pregnancy up to a maximum of 2 confinements.
+ - All female employees shall be entitled for maternity leave with full pay, for a period of continuous 26 weeks for each pregnancy up to a maximum of 2 confinements.
- - The Company provides the provision "work from home" for women, which may be exercised after the expiry of the 26 weeks' leave period.
+ - The Company provides the provision "work from home" for women, which may be exercised after the expiry of the 26 weeks leave period.
 Depending upon the nature of work, women employees may be able to avail this benefit on terms that are mutually agreed with the employer.
 - The woman needs to have worked for the Company for at least 80 days in the 12 months preceding the date of her expected delivery.
 - This benefit could be availed by women for a period extending up to a maximum of 8 weeks before the expected delivery date and the remaining time can be availed post childbirth.
 - For women who are expecting after having 2 children, the duration of paid maternity leave shall be 12 weeks with full wages (i.e., 6 weeks pre and 6 weeks post expected date of delivery).
-- A women who legally adopts a child, below the age of three months or a commissioning mother or a surrogate mother, shall be entitled to maternity benefit for a period of 12 weeks from the date child is handed over to the adopting mother or the commissioning mother, as the case may be.
+- A women who legally adopts a child, below the age of three months or a commissioning mother, or a surrogate mother, shall be entitled to maternity benefit for a period of 12 weeks from the date child is handed over to the adopting mother or the commissioning mother, as the case may be.
 These leaves can be availed on when the child has actually started living with the parents.

 ### Paternity Leave
 - All regular male employees are eligible for paternity Leave.